 What a week!
 I feel like this week has absolutely flown by, even though it has been jam packed full of fun science activities!
 I have to say I’m quite excited for a long weekend!

-Earlier this week I did a weathering and erosion experiment using Skittles and an eye dropper.
+Earlier this week I did a weathering and erosion science experiment using Skittles and an eye dropper.
 The water wore away the hard outer coating and then the colored exterior ran off to show erosion.
 It was so FUN and EASY!
 Plus, I feel like my students did gain a better understanding on the concept.
 I bought the lesson from Ricky Berry, and you can check it out here.

 Then today I set up nine fossil stations for my students, and we had a blast!
-There was a large variety of activities, and it was fun watching which students chose which station.
+There was a large variety of science activities, and it was fun watching which students chose which station.
 No one had time to complete all nine stations, so this would have been a great two day activity.

 We’ve also accomplished quite a bit in math.
 My students have been thoroughly enjoying the Restaurant Math task cards, and I love watching their menu selections!
 I was also thrilled to see my students naturally estimate and round to find reasonable answers.

 They’ve also been enjoying the Book Order Scavenger Hunt, which is pretty tough.
 I’d say that was definitely my most challenging center activity!

 I also created one of my new favorite things for TpT this week.
 I made an entire set of multiplication fact booklets that will help students understand and memorize their multiplication facts.

 I’ve made a booklet for the 2-12 facts.
 Each page focuses on one particular multiplication fact and has students represent the fact in a variety of ways (repeated addition, array, and hundreds chart).